matthieuchoplin/matthieuchoplin.github.io/posts/size-occupied-on-the-server.rst

 .. type: text

-The following command:
+The following command, executed as *root*:

 .. code:: bash

-  du -h --max-depth 1
+  du -h --max-depth 1 /

-will show used space per directory, looking at /
+will show used space per directory, looking at "/"